jakazmie/MTC_AzureAILabs/ML-DeepLearningOnAzure/README.md

 https://ms.portal.azure.com/#create/microsoft-ads.linux-data-science-vm-ubuntulinuxdsvmubuntu

-1. After the DSVM is provisioned connect to the pre-installed Jupyter server at:
+2. After the DSVM is provisioned connect to the pre-installed Jupyter server at:

 `https://<your IP address or DNS>:8000`

-1. In Jupyter open a terminal and clone this repository under the `notebooks` folder.
+3. In Jupyter open a terminal and clone this repository under the `notebooks` folder.

-1. If you need to update the DSVM to install/update Python libraries - E.g. Azure ML SDK.
+4. If you need to install/update Python libraries do it in `py36` environment.
+This is the environment used by the labs.
 ```
 sudo -i
 source activate py36